wlgns12370/birds-mbti/README.md

 # birds-mbti
-If you are a bird, find out your mbti at the time
+This web finds out your mbti, assuming that you are a bird.

 # motivation
-I have been preparing to start a business since middle school.
+I have had a dream of starting my own business since I was young.
-That dream has finally come true.
+That dream has finally come true due to my hard work and effort.

 # come on
 https://birds-mbti.netlify.app/